ANSSI-FR/MLA/bindings/C/README.md

 ## How-to

-The last version of librairies are available in the [Release section](https://github.com/ANSSI-FR/MLA/releases).
+The last version of libraries are available in the [Release section](https://github.com/ANSSI-FR/MLA/releases).

 It provides:
 * `.h` and `.hpp` headers.
 There are generated, but provided to ease the use of bindings without the Rust toolchain;